manoskout/Robotics_Project/README.md

 ## Scenario Description
 Our goal is to complete the following scenario:

-1. **Camera Calibraton** is a crusial step for the fisheye camera which is integrated to Turtlebot3.
+1. **Camera Calibration** is a first step for the fisheye camera which is integrated to Turtlebot3.
 The implementation uses the [camera_calibration](http://wiki.ros.org/camera_calibration) package from ROS.
 This packages uses OpenCV camera calibration, fully described [here](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).
 For this step we only have to use the checkerboard in order to get all the related coefficients for the undistortion.

 2. **Lane detection** is a keystone for the robot in order to be able to move according to the lines.
 In the race map that we used, the inner line is the yellow line and the outter line is the white one.
 To make the robot able to work we followed a "lane detection" calibration in which we set the most reliabe parameters of Hue Saturation and Value (HSV) to make the robot able to identify the `yellow` and `white` lines.
 3. **Lane Following** is the last phase in which we implement the PD controller.
 The trajectory of the robot is performed according to both PD controller and the detected lane.